shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ```console
 python train.py {number_epochs}
 ```
-**NOTE: The file path to the AKOA Dataset MUST be set and can be found at the top of train.py**
+**NOTE: The file path to the AKOA Dataset MUST be set and can be found at the top of train.py.
+It will otherwise default to same directory as the repo**

 Something to note is that during a single epoch, each batch of images is only trained on 1 specific level of noise out